 I have a positive Covid antibody test from already being infected.
-Do I still need the vaccine?
+Do I still need to be vaccinated?

 The short answer is yes.
 A previous infection does not exempt an individual from SU’s vaccine requirement.
 Antibodies are not recommended to be used as evidence of immunity by the CDC or the FDA.
 All students must have an FDA- or WHO-authorized vaccine (unless they have been granted a medical or religious exemption).
 People who have had a Covid infection may well have circulating antibodies that can be detected by a serological (antibody) test.
 That said, there are some difficulties interpreting the presence of antibodies regarding the level of protection they may provide.

-Can I not get vaccinated and simply take classes online remotely from home?
+Can I not be vaccinated and simply take classes online remotely from home?

-SU is not offering hybrid courses for the fall semester.
-All regular fall classes and labs will be in person.
+SU is not offering hybrid courses.
+All regular classes and labs will be in person.

-The American College Health Association has so far only advised campuses to issue vaccine requirements for students.
-While faculty and staff are not required, they are strongly encouraged to get vaccinated and most already have.
+While faculty and staff are not required, Susquehanna faculty and staff have a very high vaccination rate.
+They are strongly encouraged to get up to date vaccinated and most already have.
 Most faculty and staff do not have the same level of continuous interaction as students do with each other, and they are not in the sustained close proximity associated with living on campus.
-In addition, immunizations for other illnesses have long been required for students and not for the average University employee for the same reasons.
-The University reserves the right to amend its policy on employee vaccination in the future.
+In addition, immunizations for other illnesses have long been required for students and not for the average university employee for the same reasons.
+The university reserves the right to amend its policy on employee vaccination in the future.
+Faculty and staff who are unvaccinated are required to follow the same protocols for unvaccinated students.
+Faculty and staff members who choose to participate in the Global Opportunities Program as GO directors, whether traveling domestically or internationally with students, are required to be fully vaccinated.

-Yes, but we prefer that they be vaccinated.
-If they are unvaccinated, they must follow safety protocols for wearing masks and maintaining physical distance.
-They may not enter residence halls.
-They also may be communicated with as a follow up in the event of contact tracing.
+Yes, but overnight guests are to be registered and must be fully vaccinated.
+They also could be communicated with as a follow up in the event of contact tracing.

 What about GO Programs?